· 15 min read

 You want your screenshots to be bright and contrasted.
 Send them to your peers and friends for feedback before you send your images out into the wild.
 For one, you don’t want to rely on your gut feeling to assess whether a picture is good or not.
 But on top of that, every display renders colors differently.
 A picture that’s okay on your tablet might not look as good on someone else’s computer.

 As we are talking about pictures, you should also provide high-resolution copies of your company’s logo.
 And ideally, you want to have some very large, print ready screenshots for journalists who work for magazines.
-If you use Unity, there is a free game screenshot add-on on the asset store to do just that.

 Step 3: Stick to the point in your press release and grab the press’s attention